BasharAlwarad/lms_Lectures/Module_7_Database_With_SQL/Lecture_SQL_II.md

 </table>
 </div>

-2. but there is no way to know how bought what!
+2. but there is no way to know who bought what!

-- we can simply add the name of the person how made the order as a new column in our table Orders :
+- we can simply add the name of the person how purchased the order as a new column in our table Orders :

 <div class="container">